jagthedrummer/faktory-rails-demo/README.md

-# README
+# Faktory Rails Demo App

-This README would normally document whatever steps are necessary to get the application up and running.
+This is a tiny demo app to show how to use Faktory in a Rails project.

 Things you may want to cover: